Order of Saint Lazarus (statuted 1910): Malta-Paris obedience

-Martin Thacker, the feudal Baron of Fetternear, is the Grand Prior of the Orléans obedience in Great Britain.
-In Portugal, the Grand Prior is Francisco Fonseca da Silva, Marquis et Comte d'Ervededo.
-The Grand Prior for Lusophone Africa is Abel de Lacerda Botelho, Comte de Ribadouro.
-In Poland, the Spiritual Prior is Bishop Jan Tyrawa.
-President of the Governing Council of the Order is Prince Charles-Philippe, Duke of Anjou.

 Other Lazarite organisations

 Order of Saint Lazarus of Jerusalem (1995)

-Founded by John von Hoff (died 2017), its website states that a "Grand Priory of England, Wales, Isle of Man and Channel Islands", of which Niels Ole Larsen is now the grand master, was established in 1995, and that a wider body of "United Grand Priories" was set up in 1999.
-It chose to be independent of the same "United Grand Priories" due to the fact that John von Hoff assumed for himself the title of master general of the order without the backing and approval of the other Grand Priories within the "United Grand Priories".
-The other Grand Priories continued expanding as the Hospitaller Order of Saint Lazarus - see below.
+Founded by John Baron von Hoff (1937–2016), its website states that a "Grand Priory of England, Wales, Isle of Man and Channel Islands", of which Niels Ole Larsen is now the grand master, was established in 1995, and that a wider body of "United Grand Priories" was set up in 1999.
+It chose to be independent of the same "United Grand Priories" due to the fact that John Baron von Hoff assumed for himself the title of master general of the order without the backing and approval of the other Grand Priories within the "United Grand Priories".
+The other Grand Priories continued expanding as the Hospitaller Order of Saint Lazarus (see below).
 The organization claims it is not an order of chivalry and that it has no pretensions of being an order of chivalry directly descended from the original Order of Saint Lazarus, or from the order statuted in 1910.